 While in Rome, we could barely get a clear shot of the Trevi Fountain, because it was so crowded.
 We opted not to go inside the Colosseum as we didn’t want to stand in a massive lineup.
 Same thing in Paris.
 Lineups everywhere.
 People everywhere.
 Loud and drunk idiots littering the streets, having little respect for the places they are trashing.

 Tourism can bring many benefits to communities that can lead to improving the lives of locals, but when does that line get crossed?
 The rise of shared economy, Airbnb in particular, has been a contentious issue.
 Neighbourhoods get flooded with an influx of tourist who use up local resources, add more waste and put a strain on local resources.
-How many of them care more about getting a better selfie rather than learning more about the history and culture of the place they’re in?
+How many of them care more about getting a better selfie and not learning more about the history and culture of the place they’re in?

 As someone who loves to travel and inspire others to do the same, it was dawning on me that people like me are the ones that make travel seem to easy, carefree and something equaling to a right for everyone.
 Are we part of the problem?